Last updated July 2026

 Is it suitable for families?

-Yes, with older children and reasonable fitness — there are stiles to cross and some uphill sections, but it is manageable for most walkers.
+Yes, with older children and reasonable fitness.
+There are stiles and some uphill sections, but it is manageable for most walkers.
 Not suitable for prams.

 How far from Whanganui is the walk?

-The Atene Road car park is approximately 36 km along the Whanganui River Road — about 40 minutes’ drive from the city.
+The Atene Road car park is approximately 40 minutes’ drive north along the Whanganui River Road.

 What do you see at the viewpoint?

-From the black beech ridge, you look out over Whanganui National Park and down to the cutoff meander of the old Whanganui River — a horseshoe lake formed when the river changed course.
+From the black beech ridge, visitors look out over Whanganui National Park and down to the cutoff meander of the old Whanganui River, a horseshoe-shaped lake formed when the river changed course.

 Is there a toilet on the track?